sunil-ks/react-project-with-Office-UI-Fabric-framework/README.md

-# Vela - ACCEPT / REJECT Demo project with Office UI Fabric
+# React Demo project with Office UI Fabric Framework

-A demo project done as per the requirement sent in the mail.

 Steps to run this demo project :